tarwn/lessthandot-hugo/blogs/content/posts/2017-07-19-multiple-nuget-methods-for-vs2017-msbuild-15-in-teamcity.md

   * Visual Studio 2017 Community
   * MS Build Tools 2017 (MSBuild 15)

-I&#8217;ve outlined the issues I ran into and the individual Build Steps I used to workaround them.
+I've outlined the issues I ran into and the individual Build Steps I used to workaround them.

 ## Some of the issues